What is melatonin?

 In the US, melatonin is available without a prescription from pharmacies and health food stores.
 In the EU, a doctor’s prescription will be required in all cases.
-Elsewhere, a doctor’s prescription may also be required, to ensure that the supplement is safe for the person to use and to diagnose any possible underlying conditions that are causing sleep problems.
+Elsewhere, a doctor’s prescription may also be required to ensure that the supplement is safe for the person to use and to diagnose any possible underlying conditions that are causing sleep problems.

 Doses of melatonin should be somewhere between 0.5 and 5 mg, with research suggesting that there is little difference in the effectiveness of a larger dose.
-Most melatonin supplements come in slow release form, meaning they work gradually throughout the night, mimicking how the body naturally releases the hormone.
+Most melatonin supplements come in slow/release form, meaning they work gradually throughout the night, mimicking how the body naturally releases the hormone.

 It is generally recommended that melatonin should be taken one or two hours before bed, though some people will experience a wave of tiredness roughly 20 minutes after taking it.
-If using to combat jet lag, the supplement should be taken close to bedtime at the destination.
+If used to combat jet lag, the supplement should be taken close to bedtime at the destination.